-Brinegar asked Vinson how people can take in, to embody, qualities like peace, love and joy.
+Brinegar asked Vinson how people can embody qualities like peace, love and joy.
 Vinson had a ready answer.

-Here’s one way to think of and take in these three vital qualities:
+Here’s one way to think of and take in these qualities:

-Stored up with sufficient quantities of all three qualities, “when it comes time for knowing the will of God, we’re strengthened, we’re more whole.”
+Stored up with all three qualities, “when it comes time for knowing the will of God, we’re strengthened, we’re more whole.”
 Best of all, “we come from a heart place and not so much a head place.”

 Revised Common Lectionary Readings for Sunday, July 24, 2022, the Seventeenth Sunday in Ordinary Time (Year C)